 Women are now encouraged to take the pill not just for contraception, but because of the long list of non-contraceptive benefits.
 These include, improved Premenstrual Syndrome, improved acne, reduced period pain, and treatment for endometriosis.
 The pill seems to reduce the risk of rheumatoid arthritis, pelvic inflammatory disease, and multiple sclerosis.
 There is also a reduction in ovarian, uterine, and bowel cancers in pill users.
 The pill is also associated with improved asthma control, and maintains bone mineral density.

 Similar effects on period control may be obtained from use of the contraceptive patch, or the vaginal ring.
-These methods contain both estrogen and progesterone.
+These methods contain both oestrogen and progestogen.
 They now regarded as positive choices, as alternatives to the Combined Pill.
 The pill, the patch, and the ring make up three different forms of combined hormonal contraception.

 The pill, patch, and the vaginal ring can be taken continuously, or tricycled.